db2222/grunt-contrib-copy-faster/README.md

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
 ### Options

+#### useFsCopy
+Type: `Boolean`
+Default: `true`

+This determines if fs.copyFileSync should be used instead of the Grunt copy variant.
+It **highly** reduces the execution time for copying files.<br>
+Beware that if active the options in regards to `encoding` and the multiple ones for `process` then take no effect.
+If they are needed you have to deactivate `useFsCopy`.

 #### process
 Type: `Function(content, srcpath)`